oplS16projects/Sports-Stats-David-and-Connor/README.md

 First Connor will extract all of the information from the website containing the giant spreadsheet of numbers in certain categories.
 While this may sound simple, it has actually been rather difficult and will take some extra effort.
 Then he will reorganize it into specific ways for David to make his statistical analysis on.
 Once all of the data has been reorganized, David will proceed to do all of the mathematical calculations that will be used to predict future outcomes and results.
 In addition, he will make comparisons between the teams and how they are all performing relative to each other.
 Finally, Connor and David will both be making changes to the code along the way simultaneously to debug any errors.

 ## Schedule-Both

+Sunday April 10: Establish most important statistics to pull from website, weight, ect.
+First draft of forumla Wednesday April 13: Have code to pull stats from website.
+Friday April 15: Have those stats organized into a data structure Monday April 18: Apply those stats to the forumla.
+The formula may need revising at this point Wednesday April 20: Have all files need to pull from for GUI (team logos ect.)
+Friday April 22: Finalize Forumla, start to put GUI together.
+Sunday April 24: Finalize GUI

 Explain how you will go from proposal to finished product.

 There are three deliverable milestones to explicitly define, below.